User Onboarding: Do You Have a Post-Launch Success Plan?Friday May 11, 2018

 Implement Continuous Training

 The truth about post-launch success is that there is no ultimate finish line.
-Your applications will have updates that require end users to learn new processes, new hires will come onboard and need assistance with the application, and different projects may require different strategies depending on their complexity.
+Your applications will have updates that require end users to learn new processes, new hires will come onboard and need assistance with the application, and different projects may require different training strategies depending on their complexity.

 A successful post-launch plan includes continuous review of your user onboarding processes and the progress of user adoption.
 Host reviews quarterly and include champions and end users in your review committee.